 The goal of treatment for emphysema in dogs is to restore normal respiratory function and reduce any immediate symptoms.
 Dogs in severe distress may need to be hospitalized and put in an oxygen cage or given oxygen through a mask or nasal catheter.

 If symptoms don’t improve, then a vet may surgically place thoracostomy tubes into a dog’s chest, which provide suction and remove air accumulation.
 The vet may also need to perform surgery to remove damaged lung tissue.
 Most dogs recover well from the surgery.

-Some dog owners manage their pets’ symptoms without surgery, though dogs who don’t have surgery often suffer from chronic respiratory issues.
+Some dog parents manage their pets’ symptoms without surgery, though dogs who don’t have surgery often suffer from chronic respiratory issues.
 If your dog gets treatment for emphysema, then follow your vet’s instructions carefully so your dog can recover safely.

 Has your dog suffered from emphysema?
 How did you treat it?
 Let us know in the comments below!